kundan48/Elegibity/README.md

 ## Features

 - **Real-Time Weather Data**: Continuously retrieves weather data from the OpenWeatherMap API at a configurable interval.
-- **Temperature Conversion**: Converts temperatures from Kelvin to Celsius (or Fahrenheit based on user preference).
 - **Daily Weather Summary**: Aggregates data into daily summaries with average, maximum, minimum temperatures, and dominant weather conditions.
 - **Alerting System**: User-configurable alerts based on temperature or specific weather conditions.
 - **Visualization**: Displays weather summaries, historical trends, and alerts.